 Unfortunately color is such a difficult thing to get right online and the exact same picture can even differ from one screen to the next.
 If in doubt, do what we do: ask if it comes in black.

 Is this the best freediving mask on the market..?

 Before receiving the mask and diving with it I felt that the hoo-ha about the Seac M70 was all just hype from die-hard fans.

 I did not expect to like the mask at all.
-It looked odd and clunky on photos and I thought that it had a much higher volume than the likes of the Mares Razor or Aqualung Sphera.
+It looked odd and clunky on photos and I thought that it had a much higher volume than the likes of the Mares Viper or Aqualung Sphera.